jelmerdejong/flask-app-blueprint/README.md

 4. Finally: deploy to product ($ git push production master)

 ### Working with pip
-When you first start using Flask App Blueprint you install all the required dependencies through pip, by running 'pip install -r requirements.txt'.
-When you install new packages (by running 'pip install SomePackage'), make sure to also update the requirements.txt file so next time you run 'pip install -r requirements.txt' also the newly installed packages are part of you project.
-You can do this by running 'pip freeze > requirements.txt'.
+When you first start using Flask App Blueprint you install all the required dependencies through pip, by running `pip install -r requirements.txt`.
+When you install new packages (by running `pip install SomePackage`), make sure to also update the requirements.txt file so next time you run `pip install -r requirements.txt` also the newly installed packages are part of you project.
+You can do this by running `pip freeze > requirements.txt`.

 More on pip: https://pip.pypa.io/en/stable/user_guide/